Harry Styles comes as a surprise guest at Stevie Nicks' concert

 Harry Style shows up as a surprise guest during Stevie Nicks' headline set at BST Hyde Park on Friday evening.

-According to Daily Mail, Christine tragically died in December 2022 after suffering a stroke as she was going through a battle of cancer.
+According to Daily Mail, Christine tragically died in December 2022 after suffering a stroke as she was going through a cancer battle.

 As far as Harry is concerned, he joined Stevie on stage to perform one of her classic hit songs, Stop Draggin’ My Heart Around and Landslide before she paid tribute to her late friend.

-Quite confidently, Harry took the mic in his trademark 70s suit while Stevie was rocking in all-black as well.
+Quite confidently, Harry took the mic in his trademark 70s suit while Stevie was rocking in all-black.

 Daily Mail also reported that as Harry watched on, an emotional Stevie told the audience, “I want you to know that Christine was my girl and she loved all of us and today was her birthday All of you have helped me get over [her death] and I want you to know how much I appreciate it.
 Harry, I thank you, we thank you!”